microsoft/vcpkg-docs/vcpkg/maintainers/functions/vcpkg_copy_pdbs.md

 ---
 title: vcpkg_copy_pdbs
+description: Learn how to use vcpkg_copy_pdbs. ms.date: 11/30/2022
 ---
 # vcpkg_copy_pdbs

 Automatically locate pdbs in the build tree and copy them adjacent to all DLLs.